tuosuniversity/Vellum/Output/EN/How_Stopping_Can_Get_You_Started/Chapter_5_Physical_Anchors_for_the_Stop.md

 ## Article 3

-### **SEO-Optimized Title: What is Quantum Mindfulness?
+###  What is Quantum Mindfulness?
 A High-Level Look at Intentional Living via Physical Anchors & "The Stop"**

 **Article Body:**